chmouel/gosmee/README.md

 ## Thanks

-Most of the works is done by the [go-sse](github.com/r3labs/sse) library
+- Most of the works is done by the [go-sse](github.com/r3labs/sse) library.
+- Used previously [pysmee](https://github.com/akrog/pysmee) but it seems that the underlying sse library is broken with chunked transfer.

 ## Copyright